Georgetown Global Challengers

 Workshop Dates and Themes

 This is a one-time application.
 Accepted students must attend all workshops and submit a thesis at the end of the program to receive a certificate of successful completion.
-To apply click HERE
+Application will be released shortly.
+Stay tuned!

 If you have any questions about Planet Georgetown or other Georgetown programs for high school students, please email email@example.com